 5. Denis Villeneuve

 As mentioned above, director Denis Villeneuve (Sicario, Arrival) did an amazing job re-creating the Blade Runner world.
-But it's more than that to watch a Villeneuve film right now.
-This Canadian storyteller is quickly being considered one of the best Directors in this decade and any true movie fan should appreciate what we are currently witnessing.
+But it's more than that.
+This Canadian storyteller is quickly being considered one of the best film directors of this decade and any true movie fan can appreciate what we are currently witnessing.
 Not any director can pull off what Villeneuve managed to do with 2049, taking on a beloved piece of pop culture and adding on to it while maintaining the mood and tone of the original.

 Blade Runner 2049 brings back the magic of the original and does an incredible job of expanding the universe for the fans who have waited thirty long years to go back into its dark, beautiful world with a new pair of replicant eyes.